 It’s okay not to be okay

-Discussing mental health openly is still difficult.
-Despite it being “okay not to be okay”, for men it’s still difficult to talk about.
+Discussing mental health openly is still taboo.
+Whilst it’s “okay not to be okay”, many men face difficulty talking about suffering with poor mental health.
 Men account for three-quarters of suicides in the United Kingdom, but they are unlikely to access mental health services and seek support.
 IAPT found that only 36% of their referrals are male.

 Part of the stigma that exists around mental health for men is outdated stereotypes about what it means to be a man.
 Such as men should be macho, dominating sources of power, “strong and silent” and to show no weakness.
 In many of these images, there’s no space for discussing poor mental health.
 Expressions like “manning up” are misguided and do more harm than good.